Data Science @ El camino college

 Incorporate data analysis into research papers or honors projects.
 Level-up work from any major with data-powered perspectives.

-4 units & minimal prerequisites
+4 units & no prerequisites

 certificate of Achievement progress